As a public school employee, you dedicate your career to the future of Florida’s students. You deserve a secure and comfortable future of your own.

 When the Model Plan was established, all companies then offering 403(b) products in Florida’s school districts were invited to participate in the selection process.
 Some companies chose not to participate because they didn’t want to offer programs statewide, which is required by the Model Plan.
 Others felt their prices wouldn’t be competitive.

-Ultimately, five companies earned the IBC’s seal of approval for inclusion in the Model Plan.
-These companies offer high-quality products and services at fair prices to 403(b) participants in Florida.
+Ultimately, four companies possessed the IBC’s seal of approval for inclusion in the Model Plan.
+These companies offer high-quality products and services at fair prices to 403(b) participants in Florida, and are listed below:

 Yes.
 Several of the companies included in the Model Plan offer trained financial representatives to meet personally with you by phone or in person.